Counterexamples in 4-manifold topology: Review of surgery exact sequences

 Note that $F$ is necessarily a simple homotopy equivalence.
 Suppose that $\pi_1(M)$ is a good group.
 Then every $s$-cobordism is a product, and we can alternatively describe the equivalence relation in the definition of the simple structure set without reference to $s$-cobordisms, by instead requiring a homeomorphism $G \colon N \to N'$ such that there is a homotopy $f' \circ G \sim f \colon N\to M$.

-It follows that one approach to the classification of manifolds simple homotopy equivalent to~$M$, up to homeomorphism, is to first compute the simple structure set of $M$, and then to compute the set of orbits of the post-composition action on it by the group $\hAut^s(M)$ of homotopy classes of simple self-homotopy equivalences of $M$.
+Continuing with the assumption that $\pi_1(M)$ is good, it follows that one approach to the classification of manifolds simple homotopy equivalent to~$M$, up to homeomorphism, is to first compute the simple structure set of $M$, and then to compute the set of orbits of the post-composition action on it by the group $\hAut^s(M)$ of homotopy classes of simple self-homotopy equivalences of $M$.
 The set of orbits is then the set of homeomorphism classes $\mathcal{M}(M)$ of manifolds simple homotopy equivalent to $M$.

 Similarly, the set $\mathcal{M}^h(M)$ of $h$-cobordism classes of closed 4-manifolds homotopy equivalent to $M$ is in bijective correspondence with the orbits of $\mathcal{S}^h(M)$ under the action of the group $\hAut(M)$ of homotopy classes of self-homotopy equivalences of~$M$.